min2ha/ukwa-site/content/target/61593/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: What is the Working Time Directive that Boris and Gove are plotting to scrap?

 Senior government ministers, including Boris Johnson and Michael Gove, were reportedly among a small group of hard- Brexiteers who were pushing to scrap the Working Time Regulations in a cabinet meeting on what our future trade relationship with the EU should look like.